FaridZelli/Tela-Breeze-Remix/README.md

-# Tela-Breeze-Remix
+# Tela Breeze Remix
-Application Icons Only fork of Tela
+My lightweight fork of Tela for personal use